 AIMS Long-Term Monitoring Program

-The Australian Institute of Marine Science conducts reef health surveys on the Great Barrier Reef, including bleaching monitoring.
+The Australian Institute of Marine Science (AIMS) conducts reef health surveys on the Great Barrier Reef, including bleaching monitoring.

 An inexpensive, simple, non-invasive method for the monitoring of coral bleaching, and assessment of coral health.